sagan/simplegoproxy/README.md

 ### Admin UI

-Simplegoproxy provides a http admin UI at `/admin/` path, e.g. `http://localhost:8380/admin/` .
+Simplegoproxy provides a http admin UI at `<rootpath>` + `/admin/` path by default, e.g. `http://localhost:8380/admin/`, use `-adminpath` flag to change the admin UI path.
 The admin UI allow users to generate entrypoint url for a target url and view history records of generated entrypoint urls.
 All data are stored in the browser local storage.

 ### "data:" urls